Updated: Nov 6, 2020

 I´m guessing that most of us including me can relate to this.
 Perhaps we are just not convinced either way and nothing feels right, or perhaps fear is holding us back from making a decision.
 More often than not making a decision means change and change means stepping out of our comfort zone and taking risks.

-It is perfectly human to resist change!
 However, life is about growth not about standing still and growth happens when we make decisions!
-Maybe it is about moving to a new house or a new job, changing careers or dealing with a conflict at work.
-There are countless scenarios which are unique for every one of us.
+Maybe it is about moving to a new house or a new job, changing careers, or dealing with a conflict at work.
+There are countless scenarios that are unique for every one of us.
+It may be small decisions like which stuff to keep or which stuff to throw away, or where to go this weekend.

 But wouldn’t it feel so wonderful and empowering to actually make the decision and release the weight of feeling constantly indecisive?.
 Wouldn’t it feel like you had more control of your future rather than just drifting along?
 I think you know the answer!